pavel-kirienko/o1heap/README.md

 Some of the conditional branching statements are equipped with this annotation to hint the compiler that the generated code should be optimized for the case where the corresponding branch is taken.
+This is done to reduce the worst-case execution time.

 The macro should expand into a compiler-specific branch weighting intrinsic, or into the original expression `(x)` if no such hinting is desired.
 If not specified, the macro expands as follows:

 - For some well-known compilers the macro automatically expands into appropriate branch weighting intrinsics.